camarman/GTRPy/README.md

 ![3d](https://user-images.githubusercontent.com/45866787/198973467-1391e0ba-be1f-438c-a5bf-40a4d7494978.png)

+Later on you can define the coordinate system and create your own metric tensor.
+While defining the coordinate system you can choose from the given coordinate system symbols

+    t, x, y, z, r, v, r, theta, phi, rho, sigma, psi, eta, tau, xi, T, X

-2) Define the coordinate system (cartesian, spherical, etc.).
-You can either choose a predefined coordinate system or type your own metric tensor.
-Currently predefined coordinates for 4D are;
+Or you can simply choose one of the predefined coordinate systems.
+Currently predefined coordinates in 4D are;

     1) Cartesian Coordinates
     2) Cylindrical Coordinates